 In 2008 Historic Oakland Foundation oversaw the development of a twenty-year master plan to provide a framework for continued organizational growth and cemetery restoration efforts until 2028.
 The master plan addresses Oakland’s needs in response to redevelopment around the cemetery, as well as additional challenges within its walls.
 It reviews Oakland’s current conditions supported by new research and analysis with prioritized recommendations for implementation.

 Help Fund a Project

-Each donation brings us closer to achieving our goal to restore eight acres by 2021.
+Each donation brings us closer to achieving our goal!
 Partner with us on a project you are passionate about!
 When you donate, tell us what are the money should go towards under “Donation Purpose”.